-In the extraordinary period, the final grade will be:
+In the retake/extraordinary period, which will be granted only if the student presented a group work, the final grade will be:

-- 60% from the extraordinary (retake) exam grade, with a minimum mark of 4 (over 10). - 10% from the continuous evaluation quizzes. - 30% from the presentation.
+60% from the extraordinary (retake) exam grade, with a minimum mark of 4 (over 10).

+40% from the presentation.